LaurePiechaczyk/project4-code-institute-django/README.md

 [View the live project here.](https://project4-german-in-color.herokuapp.com/)

 DieDerDas is a website to learn the gender of German nouns with colors.
-It's an original idea I had 2 years ago when I started learning German and I made a first prototype of the site in 2020 (which is no longer online).

 In this version, users can log in and interact with the database to enter their own set of nouns or they can use the default nouns.